Kevinpgalligan/ka/README.md

 Other types like `Instant`s, `Interval`s and `Array`s are discussed in later sections.

 ### Functions and operators
-Functions accept positional arguments and keyword arguments.
-A function call can look something like the following: `f(x, y, keyword_arg: 1, another: "hi")`.
-Some functions, like `plot`, accept a variable number of the same argument type; `plot` happens to accept any number of `Plot`-type arguments.

-Here's a selection of functions and operators in the language.
-To list all the functions, run `ka --functions`.
-To find out more about any particular function (including what types of arguments it accepts), run the CLI command `ka --function {name}`, or run the interpreter commands `%f {name}` or `%fun {name}`.

-* +, -, *, /, %, ^, <, <=, ==, !=, >, >=, sin, cos, tan, sqrt, ln, log10, log2, abs, floor, ceil, round, int, float, log, C, !, quit

 Ka has functions and 3 types of operators: binary operators, prefix operators, and postfix operators.

 The binary operators, like addition (`+`), exponentiation (`^`) and division (`/`), take two arguments and come between those arguments, like `1+1`.